gradle/declarative-gradle/docs/reference/migration-case-study.md

-# Example Migration
+# Case Study - Converting Gradle-Client

+## Introduction

-In Feb/March 2025, using the version of Declarative Gradle that would be made available as EAP 3, we migrated the [`gradle client`](https://github.com/gradle/gradle-client) to using DCL build files and a custom Software Type that described the tools and features used by this particular build.
+In Feb/March 2025, using the version of Declarative Gradle that would be made available as EAP 3, we migrated the [`gradle client`](https://github.com/gradle/gradle-client) application to Declarative Gradle, including using a custom Software Type that described the tools and features used by one of its projects.
+The Gradle Client is a desktop Kotlin Compose application that uses the Gradle tooling API to provide a rich GUI for analyzing Declarative Gradle build.

 This migration allowed us to further explore this process and understand typical stumbling blocks and areas that need improvement.

-This document outlines that experience and our findings, and provides a case study that should approximate a real-world migration.
+This document outlines that experience, our findings, and provides a case study that should approximate a real-world migration.
-You can see the results by comparing [the initial state of the repo](https://github.com/gradle/gradle-client/tree/4fb821caecbc4a55c5896624b31b201f66cc9fd0) with the state [after the migration was completed](https://github.com/gradle/gradle-client/commit/0c324821e52e82a14413f0d195ad3dda8dc687df).
+You can see the results by comparing [the initial state of the repo](https://github.com/gradle/gradle-client/tree/4fb821caecbc4a55c5896624b31b201f66cc9fd0) with the state [after the migration was completed](https://github.com/gradle/gradle-client/commit/5484d947379fb7d8b4e2f00322bd3f37ba0f486f).

-# How to Convert an Existing Project to Declarative Gradle

-The first thing to keep in mind is that using Declarative Gradle is *not* an all or nothing proposition.
-Gradle has always supported mixing build script DSLs between projects in a multi-project build using Groovy and Kotlin DSLs.
-It continues to support doing the same with DCL buildscripts, which allows us to migrate project by project.

-# Migration Process for Gradle-Client
+## Overview

+At a high-level, we followed [the guidance](migration-guide.md) in our documentation with one exception.
+If you browse the repository commits you'll notice one change we made was to migrate the _most_ complex project first.
+This was done inorder to explore the process, and is not recommended for your own efforts.

 ## Initial Setup